 The forex market is not without risk and sometimes problematic brokers can potentially harm your account.
 If you're registered with such broker, deal with them with these 6 easy steps.

-Some traders have the nerves to call out a broker as a scam before they even check the facts or figure out what is happening on the market.
+Some traders have the nerve to call a broker a scam before they even check the facts or figure out what is happening on the market.
 It can be understood that perhaps, these traders are afraid to lose their money and thus become susceptible to unreasonable thoughts.
-That being said, there's also the possibility that the broker itself is manipulating their clients' orders, especially if we're talking about bucket shop brokers.
+That being said, there's also the possibility that the broker is manipulating their clients' orders, especially if we're talking about bucket shop brokers.

 1. Determine the Problem